Raylyrix/TASKFORCE/README.md

 - On success, the app saves your token and returns to the app.

 #### Auto‑updates
-- The app checks for updates on launch and will prompt when a new version is available.
+- The app checks for updates on launch and hourly.
+When an update is available, you will see a banner and a dialog.
-- Click “Download” then “Install” when prompted; the app restarts into the new version (e.g., v3).
+- After download completes, release notes will be shown; click “Install” to restart into the new version.

+#### Release artifacts
+- Windows: NSIS `.exe` installer
+- macOS: `.dmg` and `.zip` (ZIP is required for in-app auto‑updates)
+- Linux: `.AppImage` and `.deb`

 #### Troubleshooting (quick)
 - Windows: SmartScreen → “More info” → “Run anyway”.